jordanbaird/Ice/README.md

 Because your menu bar becomes like ice, allowing your menu bar items to slide away 🧊🧊🧊

+## Why not support earlier operating systems?

+There are a number of system APIs that Ice uses that are only available starting with macOS 14.

 ## Gallery

 #### Choose your own icon to show in the menu bar